dannyvankooten/change-username/readme.txt

 **Requirements**

-- PHP version 5.3 or later.
+- PHP version 7.2 or higher
+- WordPress version 4.1 or higher

 == Installation ==